Unpaid Wages in Ontario and Director’s Liability

 Given that a director’s liability can be significant, it is prudent to take steps to avoid any personal liability.

-If you are an employer and have questions regarding director’s liability, or an employee who has questions about claims for unpaid wages or salaries, our team of experienced legal professionals at Achkar Law can help.
-Contact us by phone toll-free at 1-(800)771-7882 or email us at email@example.com and we would be happy to assist.
+If you are an employer and have questions regarding director’s liability, or an employee who has questions about claims for unpaid wages or salaries, our team of experienced corporate lawyers at Achkar Law can help.